x86matthew/Playable3DMaze/README.md

 # Playable3DMaze
 ## Background
-Windows 9x included a set of new screensavers to showcase OpenGL.
-One of these screensavers was [3D Maze](https://en.wikipedia.org/wiki/3D_Maze).
+Windows 9x included a set of new screensavers to showcase OpenGL - one of these screensavers was [3D Maze](https://en.wikipedia.org/wiki/3D_Maze).
 This screensaver would automatically navigate the "player" through a randomly generated maze, continuing until it reached the endpoint.

 As a child, I often thought Microsoft should have released a playable version of this game.
 This simple project brings that idea to reality!